 - Expanding Early Childhood Education: The Government of Canada is committed to expanding early childhood education to make quality child care more affordable and accessible to families.

 Challenges of the Canadian education system

 No wonder, studying in Canada offers a variety of opportunities because of its high-quality education system.
-But it also holds some criticism.
+Although the quality of education in Canada is very high, yet it holds some criticism.
 Following are some –

 - Funding Inequality: There is a disparity in funding between schools in different provinces and territories, resulting in unequal access to resources and educational opportunities for students.

 - Teacher shortages: Canada faces teacher shortages in some subjects and regions, particularly in remote and rural areas.